Chain123/Meta-HAR/README.md

 1. Reptile: Change the ``norm_embed`` to ``norm_cce`` in the Meta-HAR and remove fine-tune.
 2. Meta-HAR-CE: Use "target" instead of "target_t" in fine-tune.

+## TODO
+Processing code for the HHAR and the USC-HAD datasets.

 <!-- CONTACT -->
 ## Contact